 Elizaveta Semenova, PhD, Department of Computer Science, University of Oxford.

 Training scholarships are available for the Bayesian Modeling for Environmental Health Workshop.

-Summer 2023: The Bayesian Modeling for Environmental Health Workshop is a live, in-person training taking place August 14-15 at the Russ Berrie Building located at 1150 St Nicholas Ave in NYC.
+Summer 2024: The Bayesian Modeling for Environmental Health Workshop is a live, in-person training taking place August 21-22 at the Columbia University Irving Medical Campus in NYC.
 All training start and end times are in EDT.